-- Return the hand to the neutral position for four seconds. - Move the hand downward (extension) as far as possible and hold it in this position for four seconds. - Return the hand to the neutral position for at least two seconds. - Repeat this cycle of flexion and extension two more times while recording. - 2.
-Before starting the recording, type Neutral in the Mark box.
+- Return the hand to the neutral position for four seconds. - Move the hand downward (extension) as far as possible and hold it in this position for four seconds. - Return the hand to the neutral position for at least wo seconds. - Repeat this cycle of flexion and extension two more times while recording. - 2.
+Before the starting the recording, type Neutral in the Mark box to the right of the Mark button.
 Instruct the subject to place his or her hand in the neutral position. - 3.
-Click Record.
-Click on the Mark button to label the recording. - 4.
+Click the Record button in the upper right corner of the LabScribe Main window.
+Either click on the Mark button or press the Enter key on the keyboard to label the recording. - 4.
 While the subject's hand is in the neutral position, type Flexion in the Mark box.
-When the subject flexes his or her hand, click on the Mark button.
+When the subject flexes his or her hand, click on the Mark button or press the Enter key on the keyboard to label the recording.

 - 5. While the subject's hand is in the flexed position, type Neutral in the Mark box.
-When the subject returns his or her hand to the neutral position, click on the Mark button. - 6.
+When the subject returns his or her hand to the neutral position, click on the Mark button or press the Enter key on the keyboard to label the recording. - 6.
 While the subject's hand is in the neutral position, type Extension in the Mark box.
-When the subject extends his or her hand, click on the Mark button. - 7.
+When the subject extends his or her hand, click on the Mark button or press the Enter key on the keyboard to label the recording. - 7.
 Repeat Steps 2 through 6 two more times. - 8.
 Repeat Steps 2 through 6 three times while the subject has formed a fist. - 9.
 When the last cycle is completed, click the Stop button. - 10.
-Click AutoScale All to amplify the signals.
-The recording should be similar to the image below. - 11.
+Click AutoScale on all channels to amplify signals.
+The recording should be similar to Figure HM-2-L2. - 11.
 Select Save As in the File menu, type a name for the file.
+Choose a destination on the computer in which to save the file, like your lab group folder).
+Designate the file type as .iwxdata.
 Click on the Save button to save the data file.